kellpossible/blog/content/Adventures/2-MountaineeringCamp.rst

 + if your rope is stuck, it could be caught on loose rocks
 + don't stand directly beneath your abseil when pulling the ropes

-I had understood these things in theory, but it took a practical mistake to highlight their importance and significance.
+I had understood these things in theory, but it took a practical mistake to highlight their importance.

 We ended up finding a fun trad line, and wondering how half the cliff face had managed to roll down the hill, taking with it many climbs, presumably as a result of the earthquake.